60 Transportation Words in Spanish with Audio and Example Sentences

 A taquilla is the place where you buy your billetes.

 Traveling does not necessarily mean you have to use the plane, but if you are planning to visit a Spanish-speaking country, it is more than likely that you will be traveling by air.

 Here you have some words that will come in handy when in an airport:

 We used to have azafatas (stewardesses).
-Now we are politically correct, so we have flight attendants.
+Now we are more sensitive about our language, so we have flight attendants.

 So… learning words is fun, and sometimes even easy!
 But you would not travel too far by using just single words.